shadow/shadow/docs/perf_config_options.md

 which means that they may be changed or removed at any time.
 If you find any of these options useful, [let us know][discussions].

-Be careful as these options may also *worsen* the simulation performance.
+Be careful as these options may also *worsen* the simulation performance or in some cases alter the simulation behaviour.
+Also remember that Shadow's `--debug` build flag will significantly reduce the simulation performance, so don't use this flag when running long simulations.

 [discussions]: https://github.com/shadow/shadow/discussions